Is Bali Safe for Travelers?

 Petty theft is quite prevalent on the streets of Bali.
 Every day, many tourists get robbed while driving their bikes and using their phones.
 I have been a victim of this myself.
 And, honestly, I have countless friends and acquaintances that have the same story.

 Do not underestimate their ability, and the frequency in which this happens!
-Please, no matter what, always have your phone, bag and/or any valuables out of reach.
+Please, no matter what, always have your phone, bag or any valuables out of reach.

 Pickpockets